25 Christmas Gift Ideas

 Final Word

 I hope you enjoyed my post on 25 Christmas gift ideas.
 It worries me how high prices are going up on everything.
-I doubt they will be going down, so please stock up on what you can.
-Please teach your kids and grandkids to cook from scratch, one lesson a week or a month will work.
+I doubt they will go down anytime soon, so please stock up on what you can.
+Please teach your kids and grandkids to cook from scratch; one lesson a week or a month will work.
 May God Bless this world, Linda

 Copyright Images: Christmas and New Year AdobeStock_297120401 by Di Studio